frysop/sewsocial/README.md

 ### Class Times Section

-- This section will allow the user to see exactly when and where the classes will happen.the meetups will happen.
+- This section will allow the user to see exactly when and where the classes will happen.
 They can choose a class based on time, location and or ability.
-- This section will be updated if there are changes or more classes are added.
+- This section will be updated if there are time/location changes or more classes are added.

 ![Class times/location](/assets/media/classtimes.png)

 ### The Footer

   - The footer section includes links to the relevant social media sites for Sew Social.
 The links will open to a new tab to allow easy navigation for the user.
-  - Users are encouraged to search for pictures class creations on social media using the #sewsocialmakes.
+  - Users are encouraged to search for pictures class creations on social media using #sewsocialmakes.
   ![Footer](/assets/media/footer.png)

 ### Gallery

   - The gallery will provide the user with images of previous class mates creations.
   - The  images will show the user what they can achieve at the classes.
-  - The User will see photos of class members socialising and drinking coffee on breaks emphasising the friendly aspect of the classes.
+  - The User will see photos of class members socialising and drinking coffee on breaks emphasising the friendly, supporting ethos of the classes.

 ![Gallery](/assets/media/gallery.png)